Anna Karolína Schmiedlová: 2024: Olympics fourth place

+Personal life

+Schmiedlová is in a relationship with fellow professional tennis player Lukáš Klein and in May 2025 the couple announced she was pregnant with their first child.
+Smiedlová married Klein on 2 August 2025.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Indian Wells Open.
+Current through the 2023 Tunis Open.